 In this visa category, based on previous experience most applications will usually be processed within 2 weeks.
-This also applies to accompanying family members.

 - Although we will provide you with a file number, please understand that we cannot respond to questions regarding the status of your visa application.
 Should we have any questions or should we require additional documentation to process your application, we will contact you.

 3. Book an appointment to apply for your visa.